Hergelink/Hergelink/README.md

 After creating websites in Wix, Shopify and No-Code platforms like Sharetribe<br> a project led me to learn more about web-delevopment.
 <br>Now I'm on a path to become a frontend developer.
 <br>
-<br>🔭 I’m currently working on Frontender a website based on Frontend Practice
+<br>🔭 I’m currently working on Klevvver AI a website powered by GPT-3 for on demand text generation.
-<br>🌱 I’m currently learning React and making simple single page applications<br>
+<br>🌱 I’m currently learning React and making single page applications<br>

 ## 🌐 Socials: